carpentries-incubator/docker-introduction/_extras/e03-sequence-alignment.md

 > ## Challenge: bypassing the entry point.
 > How would you proceed to run this container interactively
 > since adding `-it` has no effect due to the built-in entry point command?
-> This aspect was explored within an earlier lesson chapter.
+> This aspect was explored within an earlier episode of this lesson.
 > > ## Solution
 > > We can bypass this issue if we add `-it` and `--entrypoint` followed by a suitable command.
 > > To simply enter to container the command could be "/bin/sh" or even better with "/bin/bash".
 For example: